IrisNgabo/sma/backend/README.md

-# Credit Jambo Admin Backend
+#  Admin Backend

-Backend API for the Credit Jambo Admin Management System built with Node.js, Express.js, and PostgreSQL.
+Backend API for the  Admin Management System built with Node.js, Express.js, and PostgreSQL.

 ## Features